 Are there particular biological attributes that make some plants more vulnerable to extinction threats than others?

 What is the current status of international trade in endangered plant species and how effective are current policies at policing unsustainable or illegal international trade?

-Scientists and policymakers will gather at Kew on 25–26 May 2017 for the second international State of the World's Plants Symposium.The two-day symposium offers a platform to discuss issues raised in the report and to engage the scientific community, policymakers and public alike.
-Join us as we take stock of the world’s plant diversity and current research and trends.
+Scientists and policymakers gathered at Kew on 25–26 May 2017 for the second international State of the World's Plants Symposium.The two-day symposium was a platform to discuss issues raised in the report and to engage the scientific community, policymakers and public alike.

 The first international State of the World’s Plants symposium was held at the Royal Botanic Gardens, Kew in May 2016.
 To catch up on last year's State of the World's Plants Symposium you can: